-Three years ago, Regional Leaders Northern Rivers started with a simple idea: that leadership in this region should be local, connected, and future-focused.
+Three years ago, Regional Leaders Northern Rivers started with a simple idea: that leadership in this region should be collaborative, strategic and future-focused.

-The day started with a roundtable hosted by the Hon.
+The day started with an earlier roundtable hosted by Business NSW with the Hon.
 Janelle Saffin MP.
-Leaders spoke frankly about housing, land tax, industrial land and the Olympics opportunity.
+Minister for Small Business, Minister for the North Coast and Minister for Recovery.
+Leaders spoke frankly about housing, enabling infrastructure, land tax, manufacturing, industrial land, staffing and skills and the 2032 Olympics opportunity.
 The conversation was practical and focused on action.

-By 3pm, more than 80 leaders gathered at Plantation House at Tropical Fruit World to mark the three year anniversary.
-Founders, operators, CEO's and community leaders.
-People who make decisions that shape this region every day.
+By 3pm, more than 80 leaders gathered at Plantation House, Tropical Fruit World to mark the Regional Leaders, Northern Rivers three year anniversary.

-We heard from Jane Laverty, Business NSW Regional Director, on the strength of the network and the opportunity ahead.
+We heard from Jane Laverty, Business NSW Regional Director, on the strength of the network and the opportunities ahead including the work of ProspER Northern Rivers that has been business and industry led and the depth of the event program for 2026.

 The Hon.
-Janelle Saffin MP shared her perspective from State Parliament and also gave an update on ProspER Northern Rivers, the development of the Regional Economic and Environment Plan 2040 and delivered through the Business NSW Regional Leaders thought leadership event program.
-Much of ProspERs success has ben due to the strength of the Regional Leaders network.
-Members shared insights, data and lived experience.
-That input helped define the priorities and gave the project weight.
+Janelle Saffin MP shared her perspective from State Parliament and the importance of her election commitment for ProspER Northern Rivers, the development of the Regional Economic and Environment Plan 2040, delivered through the Business NSW and carried through the Regional Leaders program.
+Much of ProspERs success has been due to the strength of the Regional Leaders network.
+Members have shared insights, data and lived experience.
+That input has helped define the themes and priorities and has given the project much weight.
 When you have credible business voices around the table, government and institutions listen.

 Troy Green, Tweed Shire Council General Manager, spoke about the many developments and investments underway across the Tweed.
 He outlined major infrastructure & housing projects and council’s focus on creating the conditions for business to expand and invest locally.